Ray in his natural habitat

 My parents have given me their unqualified support in the pursuit of a career doing what I love.
 Were it not for their decision to homeschool, the outcome would likely have been very different.
 They have acted as coaches, when things were challenging, chauffeurs, and cheerleaders throughout.
 Many of you know them as Ray’s mom and Ray’s Dad.
 Actually they are Fred and Elayne.
 I credit them both for enabling me to become the musician I am today.

-I have accomplished quite a bit in what will soon be ten years of playing.
+I have accomplished quite a bit in the thirteen years I've been playing.
 I joined my first band, New Generation, in 2008 and played with them through 2009.
 In 2009 I also played with the back-up band for local country singer Katrina Lynn.
 I was invited to join the band Full Steam Ahead in 2010 and recorded a CD, Music from the Hearth, with them.
 I was also playing with the civil war re-enactment band Acoustic Shadows of the Blue and Gray during this time and continued to play with them through 2014.
 I got a call from the Wheeling Jamboree to fill in with Roy Clark Jr in 2012 that led to a position with the House Band.
 That year, I won the Pennsylvania State Fiddle Contest, Grand Master Division, and placed 1st in the mandolin and guitar competitions.
 I’ve had the opportunity to play with many regional bands and was invited to fiddle a tune on stage with Missy Raines and the New Hip at an appearance in Pittsburgh, PA.
 I was also invited to sit in with a local jazz trio on a couple of occasions.
 After the break-up of Full Steam Ahead in 2012, I was a founding member of Rev. Willard’s Acoustic Circus; unfortunately a short-lived project.
-Currently, I am working in two bands, Brush Creek and Grand Ole’ Ditch, and performing solo on a regular basis.
+I then had the opportunity to work with Brush Creek and Grand Ole’ Ditch.
+Both were great expeiences.
+Currently I am playing full time on the mandolin with the Jakobs Ferry Stragglers and teaching.
+Love being a full time musician!

 I would describe myself as dedicated, hard-working, versatile, loyal, kind, empathetic, and humble.
 I believe our lives are defined by how we treat others.
 One of the things I love about music is there is always more to learn.
 I continue to explore many genres including bluegrass, swing, jazz, old-time….
 I look forward to a life of exploring the infinite intricacies of music and sharing my discoveries with my audience and my students.
 The magic of music is its ability to give rise to emotions.
 My goal is to kindle that response in my audience and have fun doing it.
 I hope to have the opportunity to do that with you soon!
 Come on down!